Carbon-Twelve-C12/supernova/btclib/src/docs/sybil_protection.md

-# Sybil Attack Protection in SuperNova
+# Sybil Attack Protection in supernova

-This document outlines the Sybil Attack protection mechanisms implemented in the SuperNova blockchain to defend against adversaries who may attempt to create multiple identities to gain disproportionate influence over the network.
+This document outlines the Sybil Attack protection mechanisms implemented in the supernova blockchain to defend against adversaries who may attempt to create multiple identities to gain disproportionate influence over the network.

 ## Overview